Aspentheaspirin/Currency_Detector/README.md

 8. You'll be asked for a password after connecting to the Nano.
 Input your Nano password and hit Enter.
 9. Select Open Folder and navigate to jetson-inference.
 Input your password again if required.
 10. Click Yes, I trust the authors to access and start working on your projects in this directory.

+**Preping the Dataset.**

+1. Navigate to jetson-inference/python/training/classification/data.
+2. Extract the dataset ZIP file.
+3. Inside jetson-inference/python/training/classification/data, create a new folder called currency_detector.
+Inside currency_detector, add three folders: test, train, val, and a file named labels.txt.
+5. In the train directory inside currency_detector, create 3 folders named euro, japanese_yen, and us_dollar.
+6. Copy these folders to the val and test directories.
+7. Distribute the images from your ZIP file among these folders, with 80% in the train folder, 10% in the val folder, and 10% in the test folder for each currnecy type.
+Unfortunately, this will be a manual task and may take some time.

 [View a video explanation here](video link)